acidlabsStudios/EmployeeHandbook/international-travel.md

 ## What's a work device?
 Anything you have company data on:
 * your laptop where you work with design and code;
-* your tablet where you read acidlabs Studios email;
+* your tablet where you read acidlabs email;
 * your phone where you use work apps; etc.

 ## TL;DR: Don't Travel With Work Data